RRR06/QustodioBypass/README.md

 - Android

 # Downloading/Usage
 Read the README.md file for which folder to download and how to use scripts.
 Or come to our Discord for other workarounds!
-(Invite link found innthe subreddit)
+(Invite link found in the subreddit)